|East Face of Mount Moriah time of Jacob (~1550 BCE)|

 |Jebusite City (looking North), fortress over Gihon Spring|

-and city wall at the time of Joshua (~1300 BCE)
+and assumed city wall at the time of Joshua (~1300 BCE)

 |Mount Moriah (north slice) at upper ridge and Gihon pool, outside of city wall|

-At the cut through in the image above, remnant steps between the Upper Gihon Pool and Upper Ridge are extended to the east from those in the image below.
-The destroyed stairway arrived (from the pool) to the room containing the matzevah (as identified toward the end of this article).
+In the image above, remnant steps between the upper ridge and Upper Gihon Pool may have extended east and the flat plateau (see person) raised to the angle of the slope elevation.
+This would have made the round chamber of the Upper Gihon Pool narrow and deep.
+As seen in the image and below, the stairway was cut as it arrived (to the pool) from the rooms containing the altar and matzevah (as identified toward the end of this article).
 I believe this could be associated with the Millo and is not the stepped structure identified by Eilat Mazar.
-This is a different stairway and should not be confused with the Double Wall section of the Fortress over the Gihon Spring excavated by Reich and Shukron, about 30 meters to the north.
+This is a different stairway ~10m south of the Double Wall or Fortified Corridor section of the Fortress over the Gihon Spring (excavated by Reich and Shukron).

 |Upper ridge as it may have once looked (~1550 BCE)|

-King David kept the Ark of the Covenant in the City of David for 37 years.
-After this his son Solomon moved it to the temple he constructed, which was most likely located a few hundred meters north.
-Some say King David constructed on the upper ridge to temporarily locate the Ark of the Covenant.
-In any event, Iron age King David would not have erected a matzevah because that practice ceased with Israel’s forefathers at the end of the Middle Bronze age, time of Jacob.
+It is highly unlikely Iron age King David would have erected a matzevah because that practice ceased with Israel’s forefathers at the end of the Middle Bronze age, time of Jacob.
 Additionally, the bedrock was chiseled using stone implements not iron, a sure sign of its earlier Bronze Age origin.
+Further, middle bronze age potter discovered at the site confirms its date.
 Finally the matzevah must have been naturally formed because it is thin, precisely honed and smoothed, well beyond the technology of that time.

 |Four rooms on the upper ridge (click for enlarged version)|